decentralized-identity/didcomm-messaging/message_structure.md

 - **type** - REQUIRED.
 Message Type.
 The `type` attribute value MUST be a valid [Message Type URI](protocols.md#message-type-uri), that when resolved gives human readable information about the message.
 The attribute's value also informs the content of the message, for example the presence of other attributes and how they should be processed.

 - **to** - OPTIONAL.
 Identifier(s) for recipients.
 MUST be an array of strings where each element is a valid DID or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) that identifies a member of the message's intended audience.

     When Alice sends the same message to Bob and Carol, it is by inspecting this header that Bob and Carol learn that the message was sent to both of them.
+If the header is omitted, each recipient can only assume they are the only recipient (much like an email sent only to `BCC:` addresses).

-(This header cannot be used for routing, since it is encrypted at every intermediate point in the route.
-The `forward` message contains a `next` attribute in its body that specifies the target for the next routing operation.)
+    The `to` header cannot be used for routing, since it is encrypted at every intermediate point in a route.
+Instead, the `forward` message contains a `next` attribute in its body that specifies the target for the next routing operation.

 - **from** - OPTIONAL.
 Sender identifier.
 The `from` attribute MUST be a string that is a valid DID or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) which identifies the sender of the message.
 When a message is encrypted, the sender key MUST be authorized for encryption by this DID.
 Authorization of the encryption key for this DID MUST be verified by message recipient with the proper proof purposes.
 See the [message authentication](#Message-Authentication) section for additional details.